apapiu/mamba_small_bench/README.md

 ### Setup:

 We compare the model above with a Transformer ViT-like model based on the same patches.
+Both models have the following config:

+- embed_dim = 256
+- 6 layers
-Both models have an embed_dim of 256, 6 layers, and the Transformer model has an FFN dim of 2*embed_dim (512) to maintain similar # of parameters between the two models.
+- the Transformer model has an FFN dim of 2*embed_dim (512) to maintain similar # of parameters between the two models.

-We use a patch size of 4 and various basic augmentation techniques (see the code).
+- patch size of 4 (so 64 patches of dimension 48) and various basic augmentation techniques (see the code).

-Here's the code for the steup - it's fairly straightforward (To get a ViT like model I replace the MambaTower with a stack of Transformer Encoders):
+Here's the code for the setup - it's fairly straightforward (To get a ViT like model I replace the MambaTower with a stack of Transformer Encoders):

 ```python
 class ImgClassifier(nn.Module):